 Each year approximately 1 in 25 patients who are treated in a hospital are diagnosed with at least one infection related to their care in that hospital.
 Even more infections occur in health care settings other than hospitals and are not included in this statistic.
 Many of these Hospital Acquired Infections (HAIs) are caused by the most serious, antibiotic-resistant bacteria and in severe cases, may lead to sepsis or even death.
 According to The Joint Commission, 1 in 4 patients who acquire their infection in a healthcare facility will die.

 In 2016, the Center for Disease Control (CDC) estimated the total number of HAIs at 1.7 million infections annually resulting in over 99,000 deaths.
 From a patient perspective, acquiring a HAI increased hospital stays by an average of 17.6 days and cost our health care system $35B that year.
 Note that the number of HAIs has continued to steadily rise in the subsequent years.

-CMS, the Centers for Medicare & Medicaid Services, has stated that facilities must develop and adhere to policies and procedures that inhibit microbial growth in building water systems that reduce the risk of growth and spread of Legionella and other opportunistic pathogens in water.
+CMS, the Centers for Medicare & Medicaid Services, has created Legionella requirements that facilities must develop and adhere to policies and procedures that inhibit microbial growth in building water systems that reduce the risk of growth and spread of Legionella and other opportunistic pathogens in water.